Joilence/EV-Charging-Station-GIS/README.md

 NOTE: Running this system requires at least 7GB of RAM.

 - As our system relies on [OpenRouteService](https://openrouteservice.org/), we highly recommend to first download the precomputed graphs [here](https://drive.google.com/file/d/1biagbMU_D_mvA9sNLpiA3cLz1gfXsGde/view?usp=sharing).
-Remark: If you do not want to download the precomputed graph, you have to manually download the evaluation data for your specified area in the .pbf file from [here](https://srtm.csi.cgiar.org/srtmdata/).
+Remark: If you do not want to download the precomputed graphs, you have to manually download the evaluation data for your specified area in the .pbf file from [here](https://srtm.csi.cgiar.org/srtmdata/).
 - More information on ORS can be found [here](https://github.com/GIScience/openrouteservice).
 Details on the API is provided [here](https://openrouteservice.org/dev/#/api-docs).